 Many refugees would prefer to return to their homeland as soon as they no longer fear persecution.
 In principle, voluntary return from Austria is possible at any time.
 There are many reasons why people may wish to return home voluntarily while their asylum procedure is still ongoing.

 If you consider returning to your home country, please contact the BBU GmbH (“Bundesagentur für Betreuungs- und Unterstützungsleistungen; BBU”).
-The legal counsellors of the BBU provide counselling on voluntary return.
+The BBU provides counselling on voluntary return.

 Voluntary return should always happen in safety and dignity and be based on an informed decision, which is why it is important to contact a return counselling organization for further information.